 On the other wall is an old desk where we drop our keys and daily essentials.
 It also doubles as a charging station.
 What you can’t see (and I’m super impressed with) is that we drilled a hole through the back of one of the drawers and put a 6-port USB charger inside.
 Now all our tablets and phones can charge without cords everywhere.
 Hanging files on the walls stores school paperwork I need regular access to like communication slips and the family directory.

-Not surprisingly, I order all of their school supplies from Amazon.
-(Why would you ever walk into a store if you can have a glass of wine, kick through a never-ending list, and have it all delivered to your front door?)
-I order extras of everything, so I have replacements during the school year.
-Then, when they inevitably come home with a pencil case full of broken crayons, I can replace it without having to run out to Target at the last minute.
+Knowing how things go, I did order extras of everything, so I have replacements during the school year.
+This way when they come home with a pencil-case full of broken crayons, I can replace it without having to run out to Target at the last-minute.
 I keep everything stored in the drawers between their desks in their homework station.

 My kids go to Catholic school, so sending money in for fundraisers, classroom parties or other random events happens on a weekly basis.
-I look like a drug dealer at Christmas time because of the envelopes everywhere with cash in them for various activities going to different classroom moms.
-I don’t usually have cash, so I end up stealing from my kid’s allowance jars.
+At Christmas I look like a bookie because of the constant flow of envelopes with cash in them for various activities going to different classroom moms.
+The problem is that I never have cash on me, so I end up stealing from my kid’s allowance jars.
 This year, I hit the bank for $100 in $1s, so I always have a dollar or two when I need it.
 Sounds so simple, but when it’s 6 a.m., and the kids tell me they need $1 for a tag day, I don’t go into a panic.

-I must say I’m a pretty good cook, but meal planning?
+I’m a really good cook, but meal planning?
 I am the worst at meal planning.
-Don’t get me wrong; I’ve tried it all: freezer meals, crockpot meals – which never come out right – planning out meals for the week, Sunday meal prep … you name it, I’ve done it.
-But it never seems to work.
-I end up wasting money and food.
 Over the summer, I realized that our schedule is not only busy but often unpredictable.
-There are about three to four nights a week where we can cook a meal for the four of us, but then the weekend comes along.
+There are about three to four nights a week where I can cook a meal for the four of us, but then the weekend comes along.
 I can’t even count how many nights all the neighborhood kids are in our front yard, so we order a few pizzas.
-Or we go on a date, or we all head to a friends house to hang out at the last minute, or someone (me) has had a long day and is in no mood to turn on the stove.
+Or we go on a date because a neighbor is feeding the kids, or we all head to a friend’s house to hang out at the last-minute, or someone (me) has had a long day and is in no mood to turn on the stove.

-To all you mamas getting the kids on the bus this week: Congratulations!
+To all you mamas wrangling up your troops for a new school year – congratulations!
 You probably gave your kiddos and your whole family some incredible summer memories.
-Now, we have few weeks to breathe before we have to make some holiday magic happen. 😉 I for one can’t wait to get back in the office full time and roll out some fun projects we have scheduled for the fall.
+Now, we have few weeks to breathe before we have to make some holiday magic happen. 😉 I for one can’t wait to get back in the office full-time, get back to a regular routine and welcome boot weather!